 – Preliminary Part entitled “Definitions and purpose” defines some key concepts and other terms used in the Code (articles 1 to 02).

-– Part I entitled “Electronic communications networks and services”, deals with electronic communications activities and the legal status of telecom operators (Articles 03 to 265);
+– Part I entitled “Electronic communications and network services”, deals with electronic communications activities and the legal status of telecom operators (Articles 03 to 265);

-– Part II entitled “Electronic Seals and Writings”, deals with the legal value of digital instruments such as electronic writings, signatures, time-stamping and archiving, as well as the authentication of Internet sites (articles 266 to 304);
+– Part II entitled “Electronic Tools and Writings”, deals with the legal value of digital tools such as e-writings, e-signatures, e-time-stamping and e-archiving, as well as the authentication of Internet sites (articles 266 to 304);

 – Part IV entitled “Electronic Commerce”: this Part applies to any order, contract or transaction concluded online for the supply of goods or services, as well as electronic commercial activities (articles 326 at 378);